 Next to the bandsaw is a 6-drawer tool cabinet that holds sockets, wrenches, and a large assortment of fasteners.
 The chimney juts into the garage a bit, and this is where I have mounted my clamp racks.
 A pair of old studio speakers lets me fill the shop with music.
 The wall space wraps up with the 14" floor-standing drill press.
 The dust port also provides a shop-vac hose connection for general cleanup.
 Shelves on both sides of the chimney store adhesives, paint, finishes, and a few projects waiting for time to complete them.
-A gas heater is mounted to the chimney between the speakers to provide heat during the winter months and air conditioning during the summer.
+An 18K BTU mini-split is mounted high on the chimney between the speakers to provide heat during the winter months and air conditioning during the summer.